hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 1) Downloading of two S1 StripMap images
 2) Downloading of the orbit files (optionnal)
-3) Design of the full input card or the incomplet input card
+3) Design of the full input card or the incomplete input card
 4) In Matlab:

 ```sh